TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Findings

-\paragraph{Scaling Effects on Tokenization Robustness} \toksuite remains a challenging benchmark across different model capacities.
-In a controlled experiment comparing identically trained 7B and 1B Llama-3.2 models, we observed limited difference in robustness (\cref{tab:llama-scale}).
-While canonical performance improves with scale, robustness remains roughly the same across all perturbed categories except those related to noise.
-Evaluation of larger, industry-scale models (\cref{tab:industry}), trained for orders of magnitude longer than the models in \toksuite, shows only modest improvements in robustness.
-These findings demonstrate that tokenization design is the dominant factor influencing these robustness characteristics, more so than simply increasing parameter size or training duration. \fix
+Evaluation of larger, industry-scale models (\cref{tab:industry}), trained for orders of magnitude longer than the models in \toksuite, shows only modest improvements in robustness (details in \cref{sec:industry-level-eval}).
+These findings demonstrate that tokenization design is the dominant factor influencing these robustness characteristics, more so than simply increasing parameter size, training duration, and data.